-Manchester Local authority currently commissions 104 places for children from Manchester schools or of Manchester residents with Social Emotional and Mental Health difficulties (SEMH) at Bridgelea Primary School.
+Manchester Local authority currently commissions 107 places for children from Manchester schools or of Manchester residents with Social Emotional and Mental Health difficulties (SEMH) at Bridgelea Primary School.
 Bridgelea provides education in Y1-Y6.
-Looked after children, previously looked after children, and those allocated a place at the Bridgelea in accordance with a Primary in Year Fair Access Protocol (PIYFAP), take precedence over those on a waiting list.
+'Our Children' (previously LAC Looked After Children) and those allocated a place at the Bridgelea in accordance with a Primary in Year Fair Access Protocol (PIYFAP), take precedence over those on a waiting list.

-60 places are for children who have completed the Statutory Assessment process and now have an Education Health and Care Plan (EHCP) identifying a specialist SEMH (Social, Emotional, Mental Health) setting.
-Parents can request that the school is named in an Education Health Care Plan if their child has SEMH needs and Bridgelea will be consulted for a place through the Manchester’s Statutory Assessment Team.
+The majority of places are for children who have completed the Statutory Assessment process and now have an Education Health and Care Plan (EHCP) identifying a specialist SEMH (Social, Emotional, Mental Health) setting.
+Parents can request that the school is named in an Education Health Care Plan if their child has SEMH needs and Bridgelea will be consulted for a place through Manchester’s Statutory Assessment Team.

 Pupils benefit from working in small groups with adults attuned to the needs of pupils with SEMH.
 In line with our holistic approach to supporting pupils with SEMH we work within a multidisciplinary team with weekly access to speech and language therapy, relaxation, peer massage and educational psychology as required.

-We recommend that parents and carers visit school when choosing the most appropriate provision for their child.
-The Headteacher/Deputy Headteacher/ SENCO will be pleased to show you around school and answer your questions.
+We recommend that parents and carers visit the school when choosing the most appropriate provision for their child.
+The Headteacher/Assistant Headteacher/ SENCO will be pleased to show you around the school and answer your questions.
 Please contact the main office to arrange a visit.

-Pupils placed on roll of a special school are reviewed each year, this annual review is convened by the Headteacher and/or SENCO and information gathered could result in an amended EHCP being issued.
-The Authority consider it essential that parents, pupils and LA, and where appropriate other agencies/services, are fully involved in the Annual Review process, this will include the opportunity to meet formally with the Headteacher and/or SENCO in school and to contribute to the Annual Review.
+Pupils placed on the roll of a special school are reviewed each year, this annual review is convened by the Headteacher and/or SENCO and information gathered could result in an amended EHCP being issued.
+The Authority considers it essential that parents, pupils, and LA, and where appropriate other agencies/services, are fully involved in the Annual Review process, this will include the opportunity to meet formally with the Headteacher and/or SENCO in school and to contribute to the Annual Review.